 |Depression Substance Abuse Substance Use Neuroimaging Dual Diagnosis||Drug: Creatine monohydrate||Phase 4|

 |Official Title:||Creatine as a Treatment Option for Depression in Methamphetamine Using Females|

 |Actual Study Completion Date :||February 2015|

 Experimental: Creatine monohydrate

-Twenty female depressed methamphetamine users will receive 5 grams of creatine monohydrate daily for eight weeks.
+14 female depressed methamphetamine users received 5 grams of creatine monohydrate daily for eight weeks.

 Drug: Creatine monohydrate

 Five grams of creatine monohydrate will be administered for eight weeks.

 - HAMD Rating Scores [ Time Frame: Over the course of eight weeks.
 Depression rating scores will be measured weekly for eight weeks for each subject enrolled. ]